aedobbyn/multicolor/cran-comments.md

 0 errors | 0 warnings | 1 note

 * The note is Size of tarball: 28358982 bytes, which is likely due to the gif files that are used in the README.

+## Reverse dependencies

+Checked all reverse dependencies with devtools::revdep_check().